EloiStree/OpenMacroInputDocumentation/BooleanLogic.md

             "(left | right) && (up | down)", // Diagonal
             "(left ∨ right) ∧ (up ∨ down)", // Diagonal
-            "(left or right) and (up or down)", // Diagonal
+            "(left or right) and (up or down)", // Diagonal "(left or right) and (up or down)", // Diagonal

+            "left < right",// true if left is false and right true "up > down", // true if left is true and right false

             //Or and Priority
             "left || right |||| up + down ++ up",